 AXA IM recognises and values diversity and inclusion and continues to create and develop an inclusive culture and is committed to ensuring equality of opportunities, with the aim of promoting diversity throughout AXA IM, including at the most senior levels.
-The UK Board has adopted the AXA IM GS Board Diversity Policy which sets out its approach with regard to consideration of diversity in the board selection process and which is aligned with the AXA IM Global Diversity & Inclusion Policy.
-The AXA IM GS Board Diversity Policy includes a target of at least 30% of board members being women by the end of 2023.
-This target was met in March 2023.
-The AXA IM GS Board Diversity Policy is available on the Firm's website.
+The UK Board has adopted the AXA IM UK Board Diversity Policy which sets out its approach with regard to consideration of diversity in the board selection process and which is aligned with the AXA IM Global Diversity & Inclusion Policy.
+The AXA IM UK Board Diversity Policy target of at least 30% of board members being women by the end of 2023 was met in March 2023.
+The AXA IM UK Board Diversity Policy is available on the Firm's website.